MicrosoftDocs/power-automate-docs/articles/process-mining-share.md

 When you select the share action, a share panel is displayed.
 The share panel is where you select Microsoft Dataverse users and teams in your organization, and share your process with them.
 You can search for any user to invite to your process in the Dataverse tenant.

 When sharing a process with others, the option to automatically send an email invitation is selected.
-Viewers are invited to view the process's analytics, and there's a link in the email invitation that leads them to the shared process's analytics.
+Viewers are invited to view the process's analytics.
+There's a link in the email invitation that leads them to the shared process's analytics.

 ## Share a process with a viewer